ShangShungFoundation/mobile_magazine_app/README.md

 ## Project Coordinator:

 ## Description
-Mobile Magazine App can serve as mobile iterface for webmagazie like the Mirror.
+Mobile Magazine App can serve as mobile interface for webmagazie like [The Mirror](http://melong.com/).
-It uses RSS feed to digest content.
+It should use RSS feed to digest the content.

 ## Purpose
 * Provides a mobile version of web magazine